-During a question and answer session in Delhi last year (December, 2017), I was asked this question “Since Diwali, the Delhi government has installed 20 continuous monitoring stations.
-Despite that, why are the pollution levels still so high?”.
+During a question and answer session in Delhi (in December, 2017), I was asked this question “Since Diwali, Delhi government installed 20 continuous monitoring stations.
+Despite this bump in the monitoring efforts (from 6 to 20 monitors), why are the pollution levels still so high?”.

 A simple answer to this is that monitoring is a diagnostic tool to assess levels of air pollution and in and off itself monitoring does not reduce any air pollution.

 What it does do, is provide a starting point for understanding the air pollution problem (spatially and temporally) and provides a direction for addressing pollution control options.

 Having worked on air pollution related research for my entire career, I have to constantly remind myself of a cognitive bias while communicating on matters related to air pollution.
 This means that I (unknowingly) assume that others also understand the concepts related to air pollution (and monitoring) as I understand them.
 This type of bias tends to be reinforced when speaking to other “experts” and the only way to break out of this bias is to communicate as clearly as possible.

 There are several topics within air pollution that I would like to speak about – such as source apportionment, dispersion modelling, emissions inventory, etc. In this blog, I will try to explain the concept of “air quality monitoring”, what it means, how it is done, what do we get out of it, and how the data can be used, with some illustrations along the way.
 All the examples and illustrations in this blog are from India, but these are common practices everywhere.

 Monitoring is an exercise to measure ambient air pollution levels in an area.